 Cenie “Jomo” Williams, Jr. was the first elected President of the National Association of Black Social Workers.
 He was elected President of the New York City Association of Black Social Workers in 1969 and developed many community programs that brought positive changes in the New York community, and built the New York City Chapter into the organization’s largest chapter.
 When elected to the Presidency of the National Association of Black Social Workers in 1970, Williams’ made tremendous efforts to develop and organize new chapters, both nationally and internationally.

-Award amount: Two $2,500 awards
+Award amount: One $2,500 award